Avoiding problems in your mouth can help prevent complications

 If left untreated, gingivitis can progress to periodontitis, which affects half the population in the United States over the age of 30 and 60 percent of those over the age of 60.
 According to the American Dental Association, periodontitis is one of the most common infections people develop worldwide.

-Periodontitis can break down the bone and tissue that holds teeth in place, causing them to fall out.
+Periodontitis can break down the bone and tissue that hold teeth in place, causing them to fall out.
 It can also cause infections, bad breath and misaligned teeth.
 It can be treated with a deep cleaning by your dentist, medicines and, in severe cases, with surgery.

-CONTROLLING DRY MOUTH
+DEALING WITH DRY MOUTH

 Dry mouth is another common problem for people with diabetes.
 More than just an annoyance, it raises the risk for tooth decay and gum disease, so it cannot be left untreated.

 Sometimes dry mouth is a side effect of medicines, but there are also medicines your provider can give you to treat it.
 Mild symptoms can be helped by drinking water more often or using sugarless gum or mints to increase the saliva in your mouth and by avoiding what can contribute to dry mouth — such as tobacco, caffeine and alcoholic beverages.
 Dry mouth can also cause soreness, ulcers and infections.